Alex4386-vault/rensen-richpresence/README.md

 ### Warning!
 As declared in **How does it work** Section, It directly accesses memory of game software. which means **It can trigger Anti-Cheat Program** of online games or etc. (e.g. League of Legends (from Riot games) \[I can prove this because i am literally perm-banned by playing LOL while programming this!\])

-Please **DO NOT LAUNCH THIS PROGRAM IF ANY ANTI-CHEAT PROGRAMS ARE RUNNING**.
+Please **DO NOT LAUNCH THIS PROGRAM WHILE ANY ANTI-CHEAT PROGRAMS ARE RUNNING**.
 I **WILL NOT** provide any support for anti-cheat program or online game issues.

 ### OK, I get it.
 So how can i use it.
 [Screenshots TBD]